ankit-verma2000/E-commerce-customer-analytics-/README.md

 Slightly fewer repeat purchases
 - Revenue trend is relatively stable (in the 24M–26M range) No drastic drop; business performance is consistent across cohorts

+_So, Revenue is driven by a combination of AOV + retention + repeat behavior, not just one metric._